-All King's Cash deposits by students, parents, guardians and employees must be made at the PHIL station in the first floor lobby of the Sheehy- Farmer Campus Center, or online at https://kingscash-sp.blackboard.com/eaccounts The King's Cash Program permits students to make purchases in the College food service locations, campus vending or laundry machines, Barnes and Noble Bookstore and other participating off-campus merchants by using their College ID card.
-For further details on the King's Cash program, please see the brochure available at the Dining Service Office, Residence Life or the Business Office.
+King's Cash is a program that allows a student's ID card to act as a debit card for purchases on campus and at select off-campus locations.
+All King's Cash deposits by students, parents, guardians and employees must be made at the PHIL station in the first-floor lobby of the Sheehy- Farmer Campus Center, or online at https://kingscash-sp.transactcampus.com/eAccounts .
+This link may also be found on the My King's page, under Resources.
+The King's Cash Program permits students to make purchases in the College food service locations, campus vending or laundry machines, Barnes and Noble Bookstore and other participating off-campus merchants by using their College ID card.
+For further details on the King's Cash program, please see the brochure available at the Dining Service Office, Residence Life, or the Business Office.